auth0/docs/articles/authorization/index.md

 ---
 # Authorization

-Authorization refers to the process of verifying what you have access to.
+Authorization refers to the process of verifying what a user has access to.
 While often used interchangeably with [authentication](/authentication-auth/current), authorization represents a fundamentally different function.

 In authorization, a user or application is granted access to an API after the API determines the extent of the permissions that it should assign.
 Usually, authorization occurs after identity is successfully validated through authentication so that the API has some idea of what sort of access it should grant.
 For a comparison of authorization and authentication, see [Authentication and Authorization](/authorization/concepts/authz-and-authn).

-Authorization can be determined through the use of [policies](/authorization/concepts/policies) and [rules](/authorization/concepts/authz-rules) used with [roles-based access control (RBAC)](/authorization/concepts/rbac).
+Authorization can be determined through the use of [policies](/authorization/concepts/policies) and [rules](/authorization/concepts/authz-rules), whcih can be used with [roles-based access control (RBAC)](/authorization/concepts/rbac).
 Regardless of whether RBAC is used, requested access is transmitted to the API via [scopes](/scopes) contained in [Access Tokens](/tokens/overview-access-tokens).

 Since only the API can know all of the possible actions that it can handle, it should have its own internal access control system in which it defines its own permissions.
-To determine a calling application's effective permissions, an API should combine incoming scopes with the privileges assigned within its own internal access control system and make access control decisions accordingly.
+To determine a calling application's effective permissions, an API should combine incoming scopes with the permissions assigned within its own internal access control system and make access control decisions accordingly.

-# Roles-based access control in Auth0

-Auth0 currently provides two ways of implementing [role-based access control (RBAC)](/authorization/concepts/rbac)--the [Authorization core feature set](/authorization/guides/how-to) and the [Authorization Extension](/extensions/authorization/extension).
-For a comparison, see [Authorization Core vs. Authorization Extension](/authorization/concepts/core-vs-extension).

 ## Keep reading